GSO Test

 'Let your light shine before others, so they see your good works and give glory to God' - Matthew 5 v.
 16

 Our teacher for this year is Miss Birkett.
-Our learning support assistants are Ms Davis, Miss Bell and Miss Renard.
+Our learning support assistants are Mrs Birch, Ms Friel, Ms Rahima, and Ms Baptiste.

 Year 4 Spoken Language Objectives